-Phoenix House Dublin is a high-intensity residential program offering drug and alcohol addiction treatment to adult men and women.
+Phoenix House Dublin is a high-intensity, comprehensive program offering drug and alcohol addiction treatment to adult men and women.
 Here you will find a full range of supportive services to set you on the path to recovery.

 Located in a peaceful rural setting at the base of Mount Monadnock in Dublin, N.H., Phoenix House Dublin provides residential substance use treatment for adults in a physically and psychologically safe environment.
 The goal of the program is to foster a sense of well-being, dignity, and respect in the individual and for others.

-Phoenix House Dublin serves adults from New Hampshire and Vermont who need residential treatment for drug and alcohol addiction, including those with co-occurring mental health issues.
-Length of stay is determined by individual assessment and progress towards clinical goals at the ASAM (American Society of Addiction Medicine) 3.5 level of care.
+Phoenix House Dublin serves adults from New Hampshire who need treatment for drug and alcohol addiction, including those with co-occurring mental health issues.
+Length of treatment is determined by individual assessment and progress towards clinical goals at the ASAM (American Society of Addiction Medicine) 3.5 level of care.

 Treatment utilizes evidence-based practices and combines individual counseling, clinical groups, educational seminars, and recreational activities that challenge patients to understand the nature of their substance use disorder and become accustomed to living in recovery.
 Clients experience a sense of community and are encouraged to pursue positive goals and values.